 - The funding requests must align to the national vision and strategy.
 Our own Bold Outcomes mirror these well. - The requests need to articulate clearly the "theory of change" i.e. how they are expecting to deliver the desired outcomes. - How they will become sustainable over a period of time.

 There is a lot of work involved in preparing these funding requests.

-The process of preparing funding requests is an ongoing dialogue with our National Vision & Strategy Consultant and reviews of potential requests by other members of the national teams and other diocese to help refine them.
+The process of preparing funding requests is an ongoing dialogue with our members of the national teams and other diocese to help refine them.